Warehouse-Managament-System/WarehouseManagamentSystem/CLASSDIAGRAM.md

-# 🏭 WarehouseManagamentsSystem — System Class Diagram
+# 🏭 WarehouseManagamentSystem — System Class Diagram

 > Full class diagram for the WarehouseHub platform covering all roles, entities, relationships, and enumerations.